-Babette Thomas: The lake is just really like my spot . . ..
-My mom used to walk the lake every day at 4 a.m., sometimes she’d even walk it twice a day and bring me after school.
+Babette Thomas: The lake is just my spot … My mom used to walk the lake every day at 4 a.m.
+Sometimes she’d even walk it twice a day and bring me after school.
 I did boating camp at the lake.
 I’ve capsized in that lake.
 And I remember when the lake was not the spot to hang out, because it smelled bad.
 But then a few years ago, they had this whole preservation effort to clean it up.
 The lake has become this spot where the Black people who are left in Oakland can come and convene.
 It’s been very beautiful to see.

 MPG: What draws you to audio storytelling?

 BT: Sound is just . . . an emotional and intimate medium.
 Hearing someone in your ear is a very emotional and intimate thing; I think people let their guard down a little bit when they’re listening to podcasts.
 You can immerse people in history and transport them back.

 MPG: How does Oakland show up in your work?

 BT: I went to these really intense private schools here in Oakland.
 It is a very interesting experience, growing up in East Oakland and going up into the hills to go to very competitive, very intense, very white schools.
 I think, honestly, that tainted my view of Oakland for a really long time, and I really just wanted to get away.